scratchrealm/protocaas-old/public/markdown/about.md

 ## Compute Resources

 Every workspace comes equipped with a dedicated compute resource for executing Python scripts and analysis jobs.
-The default setting uses a cloud resource with specific limitations on CPU, memory, and number of concurrent jobs, shared among all users.
+The default setting uses a compute resource with limitations, such as the global number of concurrent jobs.
 Alternatively, you can [host your own compute resource](https://github.com/scratchrealm/protocaas/blob/main/doc/host_compute_resource.md) on a local or remote machine and link this to your workspaces.